-XBRL is a technology standard to electronically communicate business and financial data.
+XBRL is an open technology standard that enables the electronic communication of business and financial data.
+It is a free, nonproprietary standard and there are no licensing fees associated with its use.
 The XBRL standard has been implemented worldwide for the reporting of public company financials, government expenditures and corporate actions, among other reporting domains.
 XBRL is not a product or software.
 It is an agreed-upon, industry-driven mechanism that makes data computer-readable so it can be more efficiently conveyed.
 Data standards allow automation and scale.
 They reduce cost, fraud and delays.
 Data standards do not change what is reported, only how it’s reported.

 XBRL-formatted documents create computer-readable data.
 They enable greater efficiency, improved accuracy and reliability and costs savings to those involved in supplying and using financial and business data.